If you remember the first time you stripped a screw, you know how difficult it can be to remove it.

-Because of the different shapes and types of heads, you will need to have the right type of screwdriver.
+Because of the different shapes and heads, you need the correct type of screwdriver.

-Because the drive directly relates to how the screw attaches to the surface, some drivers are better at avoiding stripping compared to others.
+Because the drive directly relates to how the screw attaches to the surface, some drivers are better at avoiding stripping than others.

 a) Hex External:

-The external hex screw features, as the name implies, a hex shape.
+As the name implies, the external hex screw features a hex shape.